SatyrSatire

-Satyr Satire has been reporting on everything that matters for some time.
-Some of what we report has turned out to be accurate.
-We consider this a reasonable average.
+Satyr Satire has been reporting on everything that matters to us for a length of time.
+Some of what we report has turned out to be accurate according to our world view.
+Our therapist doesn't agree with our world view.

 Satyr Satire was established by Benjamin Franklin.
 We cannot prove this and neither can you.
 We have been reporting the news ever since, with varying degrees of accuracy and a consistent commitment to the news fitting, whatever size it needs to fit.

-Our editorial mission is to report events as they are described to us by people who are confident they have occurred.
+Our editorial mission is to report events as they are described to us by people, or by AI pretending to be people, who are confident they have occurred.
 We do not independently verify whether confidence is warranted.
 We consider this approach efficient.

 Satyr Satire is headquartered in a location we describe as "the center of everything."
-This phrase has not aged poorly so much as it has never fully aged in any direction.
+This phrase has aged poorly and it has never fully aged in any direction.

 We are aware that the word satire does not derive from satyr.
 We have always been aware of this.
 We would like to note that we were aware of it before you were, which is not possible to verify but feels true.